aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-polygon/_index.md

 ## Step 4: Draw Polygon

+`Point` represents an X‑Y coordinate used to specify vertices of the polygon.
 Specify the points of your polygon using the `Point` structure.
 Draw the polygon using the `Graphics` object and the defined pen.

 ```csharp